jameson-orvis/soundcloud-mapping/README.md

 This repo contains two jupyter notebooks, soundcloud_landscape_clean.ipynb is the scraper and soundcloud_landscape_plotting_clean.ipynb plots.
 The records the latest
 500 likes, comments, reposts, and follows of the accounts stored in seeds.csv, and writes them to separate dataframes.

-The raw data I scraped can be found here: https://www.mediafire.com/folder/z8moaq2vgnbdl/soundcloud_scraped_data
+The raw data used to produce the graph can be found here: https://www.mediafire.com/folder/z8moaq2vgnbdl/soundcloud_scraped_data

 To use, save a seeds.csv file in your directory with the artists you want to start pulling data from first